Lelani82/Lelani82.github.io/README.md

 ● SASS (Syntactically Awesome Style Sheet)

 I used Sass, an extension of CSS, to create my style sheets.
-I found it extremly helpful and noticed how much quicker I was able to create, edit and test all of my code.<br>
+I found it extremly helpful and noticed how much quicker I was able to create, edit and test all of my code.

 I was able to use variables which sped up the process of changing fonts and colours.
-I found having an understanding of Ruby definitely helped with understanding how variables are created and implemented.<br>
+I found having an understanding of Ruby definitely helped with understanding how variables are created and implemented.

 I used modularisation to seperate my files.
 This helped to keep my code organised and DRY.

 ● GITHUB (Github Deployment)